- Academic Libraries

 The rights of minors vary from state to state.
 Libraries may wish to consult the legal counsel of their governing authorities to ensure that policy and practice are in accord with applicable law.
 Furthermore, the legal responsibilities and standing of library staff in regard to minors differ substantially in school and public libraries.
 In all instances, best practice is to extend to minors the maximum allowable confidentiality and privacy protections.

-The Children's Online Privacy Protection Act (COPPA) requires commercial Web sites and online services that collect personally identifiable information from children 132 and under to obtain consent from their parents or guardians in advance.
+The Children's Online Privacy Protection Act (COPPA) requires commercial Web sites and online services that collect personally identifiable information from children aged 13 and under to obtain consent from their parents or guardians in advance.
 (Please see the detailed information about COPPA in the section on school libraries.); Although COPPA does not usually place any special obligations on public libraries, there are two impacts to consider:

 Parents are responsible not only for the choices their minor children make concerning the selection of materials and the use of library facilities and resources, but also for communicating with their minor children about those choices.
 Librarians should not breach a minor's confidentiality by giving out information readily available to the parent from the minor directly.
 Libraries should take great care to limit the extenuating circumstances in which they release such information.